Rick Dancer: Early life

 Rick Dancer was born on June 29, 1959, to Roy and Betty Dancer in Hillsboro, Oregon.
 He grew up there with three sisters and lived in Hillsboro for his first 24 years, graduating from Hillsboro High School in 1977.
 In high school he worked for the local Copeland Lumber store before attending college at Pacific University in neighboring Forest Grove.
-Dancer graduated with a bachelor of arts degree in communications from Pacific in 1983.
+Dancer graduated with a Bachelor of Arts degree in communications from Pacific in 1983.
 In Hillsboro, he married Kathy at the United Methodist Church that same year, and they had two sons, Jess and Jake.

 Television

 After college Dancer moved to the southern Oregon Coast in 1985 and was a reporter in Coquille and Coos Bay at KCBY.
 Dancer then moved to Eugene, Oregon, in 1987 and worked as a television reporter for KVAL-TV.
 After a few years he moved to KEZI in 1989, the ABC affiliate in Eugene and continued as a reporter until becoming an anchor a year later.
 In 1998, he was one of the first reporters to arrive at Thurston High School in Springfield after the shooting spree by Kip Kinkel.
 While covering the story he started to cry while on camera, which angered him, but led to additional interviews with students as they felt he cared about the students.
 In February 2008, he announced he was leaving KEZI in order to run for public office.
+In 2020 and 2021 his company Rick Dancer Media Service LLC took out $19,896 and $18,166 in PPP loans that were later forgiven.